KrystianBajun/hotels-flights-radar/README.md

 ## Hotel info

-- detailed informations about the selected hotel.
+- detailed information about the selected hotel.
 - below are comments posted by logged users.